Zach McKinstry Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Zach McKinstry (.537 on-base percentage in past 10 games, 134 points above season-long percentage), take on starting pitcher Jesse Scholtens and the Chicago White Sox at Comerica Park, Saturday at 1:10 PM ET.
+On Sunday, Zach McKinstry (batting .345 in his past 10 games) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 1:40 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the White Sox.
+In his most recent appearance, he racked up two extra-base hits (3-for-4 with a double, a home run and two RBI) against the White Sox.

 Zach McKinstry Game Info & Props vs. the White Sox